Procrastination, Time Blindness & Burnout: The Executive Function Crisis HR Can’t Afford to Ignore in 2026

 HR Leaders: This Is Not a Discipline Problem

-Procrastination at work, time blindness, and burnout are not failures of character or commitment.
-They are signals that executive function in high-demand work environments is under strain.
+Procrastination at work, time blindness, and burnout are not failures of character or signs of a lack of commitment.
+They are signals that executive function is under strain.

 With the right frameworks and support, these challenges are solvable.